tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Configuration/index_configuration.rst

 Tuning Adjustments
 ******************

-Tuning can be configured either via web GUI or in the configuration file ``/etc/bosminer.toml``.
+Tuning can be configured either via web GUI, using BOS+ Toolbox or in the configuration file ``/etc/bosminer.toml``.

 To make a configuration change via web GUI, enter the *Miner -> Configuration* menu and edit the *Autotuning* section.

+To make a configuration change on multiple devices using the **BOS+ Toolbox**, follow the steps in the section :ref:`bosbox_configure`.

 To make a configuration change in the configuration file, connect to the miner via SSH and edit the file ``/etc/bosminer.toml``.
 The syntax is the following: